BUY MY SFARIM TODAY, YOU MECHUTZIFF

 THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

 “Atem Nitzavim Hayoim Koolchem Lifnei Hashem Eloikaychem, Roishaychem, Shivteichem, Zikneichem, Veshoitreichem, Kol Ish Yisroel.
 Topchem, Neshaychem, Vegerchah Asher Bekerev Machanechah, Mechoitayv Aytzim Ad Shoiyayv Maymechah.”
-“Behold you are standing here before Hashem your Deity, your leaders, your tribes, your elders, and your officers, all the men of
+“Behold you are standing here before Hashem your Deity, your leaders, your tribes, your elders, and your officers, all the men of Israel.
+Your children, your women, and the stranger which is amongst your camp, from the woodcutter to the one who draws your water.”

 So begins this week’s Parsha, as we rapidly approach the end of Sefer Bamidbar, and mentally prepare ourselves for the many hours spent in Shul over the coming holidays, praying to the Reboinoisheloilum for a positive future, asking Hakadoshboruchhu for forgiveness for our past sins, and pleading with the Aimishteh to help us survive the many hours of amateur Chazanus, self righteous speeches, high pressure financial appeals, and poorly ventilated body odor emanating from multiple congregants sittings within a radius of ten seats.